-In the dynamic atmosphere of the 21st century, with kids captivated by electronics and new forms of media, teachers can find it difficult to engage students in important lessons.
-Though the tools for teaching are readily available, educators often have to think outside of the box in order to teach their students as effectively as possible.
+In the 21st century, kids entertain themselves with electronics and new forms of media; making it tough for teachers to engage students with traditional lessons.
+Instead, educators now think outside of the box in order to teach their students as effectively as possible.
+One pre-school, in particular, is doing just that.

-The earlier a child’s interest in learning is piqued, the better, as their thirst for knowledge can inform the rest of their academic career.
+The earlier a child enjoys learning, the better, as their thirst for knowledge can inform the rest of their academic career.
 That is one of the many reasons why Hopewell-based pre-school strives to get their students interested in learning early.

 On the subject of modern day education, Nicole Langdo, Founding Director of Painted Oak Nursery School and Kindergarten, sat down during an episode of Caucus: New Jersey with Steve Adubato to talk about how she uses the great outdoors as a classroom.